 Again, this is reminiscent of Coral Reef, which has its entrance tucked away off to the side of the Seas pavilion.
 The difference here is that Space 220 Restaurant is in a newly-constructed, windowless building and not part of the existing Mission: Space building.

 Overall, we’re really excited for Space 220 Restaurant.
 Well-designed, immersive environments is what differentiates Walt Disney World dining from its real world counterparts, and this could instantly be one of WDW’s best themed restaurants.
 We’re hopeful that this lives up to the concept art and backstory to deliver a guest experience that suspends disbelief.

 On top of that, the food at Space 220 Restaurant could actually be good thanks to the partnership with Patina Group.
 While we love Walt Disney World’s themed restaurants, many of those venues coast on the setting and deliver subpar meals.
 There’s a solid chance the setting and menu will both be well-executed at Space 220, making this a rare Walt Disney World restaurant that excels at both.
 Our fingers are crossed!

 Are you excited for the Space 220 Restaurant at Epcot?
-Does the concept of Coral Reef…but in outerspace…appeal to you, or will you wait and see how the menu looks?
-Do you agree or disagree with our thoughts or opening date prediction?
+Does the concept of Coral Reef…but in outer space…appeal to you, or will you wait and see how the menu looks?
+Are you exciting for Space 220 Restaurant finally opening on September 20, 2021?
+Do you agree or disagree with our thoughts?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!